judithyueli/mexBBFMM2D/README.md

 example_case1
 ```

-Open `example_case1.m` to inspect the commands.
-The first part sets up the grid and other parameters required by BBFMM2D that will be explained in detail below.
-The command that runs BBFMM2D is:
+The mfile that runs BBFMM2D is runmexBBFMM2D.m and no changes are needed in this m-file.
+Everything is defined in the example_case1.m

 ```
-[QH,QHexact] = case1(xloc, yloc,H,nCheb,PrintFlag);
+QH = runmexBBFMM2D(xloc, yloc,H,nCheb,PrintFlag,ExecName,TestingMode);
 ```
 __Input__: